 Career highlights have included highly-praised debuts at London’s Wigmore Hall, the prestigious Frick Collection in New York and in Washington’s Library of Congress.
 The Quartet’s extensive discography includes Mendelssohn, Bartók, Ravel, Debussy, Beethoven, Schubert, Dvorák, Wolf, Berg, Székely and numerous New Zealand composers.
 Their latest CD release features chamber works by Lilburn and they are currently engaged in recording a three-CD Brahms set for Naxos.

 After making music together for over 20 years, 2nd violinist Douglas Beilman stepped down at the end of 2015 and has been replaced by Australian violinist Monique Lapins.

 The longest serving members of the ensemble, Gillian Ansell, Helene Pohl and Rolf Gjelsten have received recognition as Members of the New Zealand order of Merit (MNZM) for their services to music.

 The video below features a live performance of Claude Debussy's String Quartet in G minor by the New Zealand String Quartet, recorded on 23 March 2018 in the Adam Concert Room.

 The NZSQ maintain their own website with more information, including career highlights, concert dates and recordings.

 Te Kōkī Trio

 Te Kōkī Trio comprises three full-time members of the staff from our Classical Performance programme – Martin Riseley (violin), Inbal Megiddo (cello) and Jian Liu (piano) – all of whom have extensive careers as professional musicians both nationally and internationally.
-The trio recently released their debut album Debussy Sonatas and Piano Trio, which was named a finalist for the Vodafone New Zealand Music Awards (VNZMA) Best Classical Artist 2017.
+The trio released their debut album Debussy Sonatas and Piano Trio in 2017, which was named a finalist for the Vodafone New Zealand Music Awards (VNZMA) Best Classical Artist 2017.